Agency under bounded compute and information

 But we might also find that thinking of ourselves as horologists to the clockwork universe is unsatisfactory as a model for us doing the modelling.
 I will never be this omniscient being.
 Knowing all of this universe would need me to have another, much larger, universe to store the information in, to build the computer to do the simulation, and so on.
 I mean maybe that happened and I am the simulation of some omniscient agent?
 But that omniscient agent is not a great model for me.

 AIXI relaxes the first assumption (we don’t know where the universe started, we just arrived in it with an effectively infinite computer and need to work out what it is).
 That still doesn’t feel like enough of a relaxation.
 More generally, “agency” seems like it might accrue to entities which need to learn to act with both bounded information and bounded compute.

-Let us explore some ideas.
+Let us explore and partition the space into quadrants!
+That sometimes helps.
 The two axes are information about the world (complete vs bounded) and compute available (unlimited vs bounded).

 1 The good regulator in the big world

 The big-world hypothesis says: the environment is strictly bigger than the agent — there is no fixed point at which the agent has “solved” the world.
-(A formal version is the Lewandowski et al. setup below — an agent embedded as a finite automaton inside a universal computer, interacting with a POMDP over a countably infinite state space.)

 2 Prior art